saroshmirza/one-click-hugo-cms/site/content/contact/_index.md

 You can also use the form below for any inquiries about coffee availability, monthly subscriptions and scheduling a 1-on-1 session with our baristas.
-Don’t be shy, drop us a line!
+Don't be shy, drop us a line!